The Indiana Lemon Law Definition

 • Cars and light trucks weighing less than 10,000 lbs.

-• Purchased or leased from an Indiana car dealer.
+• Purchased or leased in Indiana.

 • Excludes conversion vans, motor homes, farming vehicles, road-building equipment, tractors, motorcycles, mopeds, and vehicles designed primarily for off-road use.